 “I’m fine,” Gothalia managed, the moment everyone began to fuss over her.
 “It’s just a couple of cuts and bruises.
-I’ll be fine.”
+I’ll be okay.”
 Gothalia climbed to her feet, then regretted it in an instant, when her entire side lit up in a fury of pain and she wasn’t too sure if the pain was because of where they’d kicked her, or how hard they had.
 Anaphora regarded the injuries.
 She’d known Gothalia to never bruise easily.
-Then she understood, the men threw everything they had behind their attacks.
+Then she understood, these men threw everything they had behind their attacks.
 “Disgusting,” L’Eiron muttered, regarding Gothalia.

 Anaphora did not utter a word.
 She too found their behaviour—disgusting.
 She was certain anyone with decent morals did.

 Everyone watched Gothalia with concern and regret.
 Conflicting emotions splashed across everyone’s features before Anaphora’s lips pursed into a grimace as her eyes methodically ran over Gothalia’s injuries.
 “Who did this?”
 Anaphora asked.